hhelo/Insults/README.md

 * If you want a lowercase name, use {name}
 * If you want a name as-is, use {Name}
 * If you want an uppercase name, use {NAME}
+* Only edit insults.txt
+* Separate insults with two new lines
+* A new line always goes at the end of the file

 Seriously?
 ==========